A synopsis of GMB program requirements is listed here, with links to full descriptions of policies. There are also many

 Please see the Oral Exam Policy page for a complete description.

 Attendance at the GMB student and faculty seminar series is mandatory during the 2nd and 3rd years of graduate school and encouraged thereafter.
 Each student in their 3rd year or above presents their research annually in this seminar series.
 Students participate in the formation of the Friday faculty seminar series by serving on a student committee that invites and hosts faculty from other institutions.
 These activities help students develop oral communication skills while building community within the Curriculum.

 Please see the Seminar Participation Policy page for a complete description.

-One weekend each fall the Department of Genetics and GMB co-host a scientific retreat, usually at a beach or mountain resort, in which students, postdocs, and faculty present talks or posters in a conference format.
+One weekend each fall the Department of Genetics, GMB, and BCB co-host a scientific retreat, usually in the mountains or on the coast, in which students, postdocs, and faculty present talks or posters in a conference format.
 Student participation in the annual retreat is expected throughout the graduate training period.
+This helps to expose students to the breadth of research in the Curriculum and to make connections between GMB, BCB, and the Department of Genetics.

 Publish a first author peer-reviewed research paper